jazz-min/earthquake-data-pipeline/README.md

 ### 2. Set Environment Variables

-Create a `.env` file in the root directory with the following variables:
+Create a `.env` file in the root directory with the following variables.
+Replace the sample values with your actual credentials.

 ```env
 # Postgres DB / dbt DB